By Kevin Beller

 Over the years we have determined which gauges are most conducive to certain tone categories.
 Here’s an example: Two pickups can have an identical number of turns and identical magnets.
 But by using a different gauge of wire, we can make one a little fatter sounding while having a smoother on the top end.

 Aside from tonal considerations, we sometimes choose a thinner wire for space reasons.
 The more winds a pickup has, the hotter the output, so if you’re winding a pickup that has to be very compact, that may call for finer-gauge wire.
 For example, a customer who had some challenging requirements for a custom Dobro pickup recently approached us.
 He wanted the output as high as possible, but the overall height could not exceed 0.210”.
 Using a fairly fine gauge of magnet wire and a special magnetic structure, we were able to create a powerful and very compact pickup that could slide into the tight space beneath the strings.
+We’ve done numerous custom guitar pickups with similar challenges.

 About insulation.
 There are at least 18 different types of wire insulation.
 There are polyurethanes, nylons, poly-nylons, polyester, and Teflon, to name a few.
 The insulation has a major effect on a pickup’s sound, and over the years we’ve learned how to use different types of insulation to refine a pickup’s tonal response.
 For example, we often use wire with heavier insulation to maintain more high-end detail.